Position

 What does a Manual Machinist do?

-A Manual Machinist operates and maintains machinery to produce precision parts.
-This role involves reading blueprints and technical specifications to understand the requirements of each job.
-The machinist adjusts machines to ensure they meet these specifications.
-They use tools like lathes, drills, and milling machines to shape metal or plastic parts.
-Attention to detail is crucial, as even small errors can affect the final product.
+A Manual Machinist operates and maintains machinery to produce precision metal parts.
+This role involves reading blueprints, setting up machines, and performing manual adjustments.
+The machinist ensures that each part meets the required specifications.
+They use tools like lathes, drills, and milling machines.
+Attention to detail is crucial to avoid errors in production.

 View Manual Machinist jobs nearby